 It is the time of year when individuals may be looking to apply for extra credit to pay for things like some home improvements or paying for a summer holiday.
 Consumers need to know about how credit searches work and the potential impact of ‘hard searches’ on their credit report and score.
 Here are a quick explanation and some tips.

-A soft credit search usually appears on an individual’s credit report when they have requested a quotation from a lender; so they have been trying to find out what credit and at what rate might be available to them before making a full application.
+search usually appears on an individual’s credit report when they have requested a quotation from a lender; so they have been trying to find out what credit and at what rate might be available to them before making a full application.
 Typically this will happen when they perform a search on a comparison website for a better deal on mortgages, credit card offers, etc. Crucially, soft searches are not visible to all companies looking at an individual’s credit file – they can only be seen by the applicant themselves and the company that conducted the initial search.
 And the number of soft searches doesn’t have any impact on an individual’s credit score.
+You can get a free

 “Consumers who are just window shopping need to make sure lenders conduct ‘soft searches’ to protect their creditworthiness once they do apply for credit.
 Shopping around for credit shouldn’t impact a person’s credit score unless they actually make a formal application, which is why consumers need to understand how soft and hard credit searches work.
 A good way to ensure you protect your credit score when searching for credit is to ask the lender for a quotation first so that you can see the deal they would offer before going ahead and making a formal application.”